Lagrangian Floer theory and mirror symmetry on compact toric manifolds: equivariant and cyclically symmetric Kuranishi structures

-In \cite{fooo08} we gave the construction of a system of $T^n$ invariant multisections of the moduli space of pseudo-holomorphic discs.
-In \cite{fooo09} we gave the construction of a continuous family of multisections of the moduli space of pseudo-holomorphic discs.
-In \cite{fooo091} construction of a continuous family of multisections with cyclic symmetry is explained.
-In this paper we use continuous family of multisections that is $T^n$ invariant and cyclically symmetric.
-We describe it in this and the next sections.
-In this section, we construct a system of $T^n$ equivariant and cyclically symmetric Kuranishi structures.
-Namely we prove the following \begin{prop} There exists a system of Kuranishi structures on $\mathcal M_{\ell,k+1}(\beta)$ ($k\ge 0, \ell \ge 0$) with the following properties.
+In \cite{fooo08} we gave a construction of a system of $T^n$-equivariant multisections of moduli space of pseudo-holomorphic disks.
+In \cite{fooo09} we gave a construction of a continuous family of multisections of moduli space of pseudo-holomorphic disks.
+In \cite{fooo091} a construction of a continuous family of multisections with cyclic symmetry is explained.
+In this paper we use a continuous family of $T^n$-equivariant and cyclically symmetric multisections that are disk-component-wise.
+We describe the construction in this and the next sections.
+In this section, we construct a system of $T^n$-equivariant and cyclically symmetric Kuranishi structures ($\frak c$-Kuranishi structures).
+Namely we prove the following: \begin{prop} There exists a system of Kuranishi structures on $\mathcal M_{k+1;\ell}^{\rm main}(\beta)$ ($k\ge 0, \ell \ge 0$) with the following properties.

 \begin{enumerate} \item It is compatible with the map